 All coaches and volunteers working with children and young people in Netball NI events or programmes are required to have a valid netball coaching certificate, from UKCC, Netball NI or equivalent awarding body; as well as a Safeguarding Children and Young People certificate.
 This should be updated every 3 years to keep in line with current best practise.

-Check your local council sports development unit for upcoming courses in your area, or contact Netball NI (firstname.lastname@example.org) for information.
+Check your local council sports development unit for upcoming courses in your area, or contact Rebecca at Netball NI (firstname.lastname@example.org) for information.

 Online Safeguarding Refresher Course